ximo99/dataplants/README.md

 It has been possible to develop a collaborative mobile application with an intuitive, friendly and simple interface - according to the users in the usability tests - which allows them to contribute to the database by providing their knowledge in botany.
 On the one hand, it allows the search and consultation of species as well as the addition of new ones.
 In addition, the functionality of the verification icon allows the verification of the integrity of the information.
 On the other hand, it is also possible to comment on the species found in nature through the publications.
 Privileged users have certain extra functionalities, such as editing and verifying species.
 It should be noted that due to the scope of the project, the identification functionality could only be proposed theoretically and was not implemented, limiting itself to the previous study of how this implementation could be approached.

-If you want to read the project report, you can contact me and I will most likely provide you with the document.
+If you wish to read the project report, you can contact me and I will be happy to provide you with the document.

 ### ESPAÑOL
 Proyecto de Fin de Grado (TFG) para el Grado de Ingeniería Multimedia de la ETSE - Universitat de València (España).
 Presentado y realizado por Ximo Casanova y tutorizado por Esther De Ves.
 Julio 2023.
 Calificación 8,5.